jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 Having grit in my wetsocks grinding away at my toes didn't improve the experience.
 Still, got out with 2 mins to go before our callout.

-Back in the Bivvy, superb slop and trifle for desert was really appreciated.
+Back in the Bivvy, superb slop and trifle for dessert was really appreciated.
-Shockingly, despite my recounting tales of squallor, 4 people were eager to go down the next day.
+Shockingly, despite my recounting tales of squalor, four people were eager to go down the next day.
 Such is the lure of exploration I guess.

 \attrib{Clewin}

 ### 30/31-7-08 Kill'em All, Jarv, Izi, Paul, James

-The problem wasn't so much the rigging was bad, as that there was no rigging at all.
+\begin{quote}The problem wasn't so much the rigging was bad, as that there was no rigging at all.
-       Jarv
+\end{quote}

+\attrib{Jarv}

 (Large multi coloured Grade I of *Mudslump* - *Kill'em All*)

-James K's first grade 1 survey: Dark Tranquillity
-Many curious avens on pitch.
+James Kirkpatrick's first grade 1 survey: *Dark Tranquillity* Many curious avens on pitch.

-Followed on from IV de Milo development.
+Followed on from *Intravenus de Milo* development.
        James KP

-### 29-7-08 *Planika* - hard ^echo^ rift push
+### 29-7-08 *Planika* - hard "echo" rift push

 Jarv, Paul, Jana (written by Jarv)